module Long_list:sig..end

 gives the height (in logical pixels) of the ieth entry.
 If some

-heights are not known in advance, it's ok to return None
+heights are not known in advance, it's ok to return None.
+For instance,

 if all entries have the same height, say 30 pixels, one can define